-Eungella was declared a National Park in 1936 and has since spread to extend over 54,000ha of land.
+Eungella was declared a National Park in 1936 and has since spread to extend over 54,000 ha of land.
 Although there are a number of walking trails, much of the park has remained inaccessible.
-The northern gastric-brooding frog was formerly found in undisturbed tracts of rainforest at elevations of 400 to 1000m in Eungella National Park (McNellie & Hero, 1994).
+The northern gastric-brooding frog was formerly found in undisturbed tracts of rainforest at elevations of 400 to 1000 m in Eungella National Park in Queensland, Australia (McNellie and Hero, 1994).